Meteor-Community-Packages/Meteor-CollectionFS/README.md

 });
 ```

+Note that you will want to verify this `owner` metadata in a `deny` function
+since the client could put any user ID there.

 ## Using `insert` Properly

 When you need to insert a file that's located on a client, always call